-Alfred W. Putnam was elected chairman of Drinker Biddle & Reath in March of 2005.
-He has handled a variety of civil litigation matters for both plaintiffs and defendants.
-He has won two different “million dollar” jury verdicts in federal commercial cases, and has tried cases not only in federal court but in the Common Pleas Courts and/or Orphans Courts of Philadelphia, Bucks, Chester, Delaware, Montgomery, Northampton and York counties.
+Alfred W. Putnam is a trial and appellate litigator who served as Chairman of the firm from 2005 to 2015.
+He has won two “million dollar” jury verdicts in federal commercial cases, and has tried cases not only in federal court but also in the Common Pleas Courts and/or Orphans Courts.
 He is also experienced in commercial arbitration proceedings.
 He is a fellow of the American College of Trial Lawyers and a member of the American Law Institute.